 And I get that; I really do.
-I bet every adolescent scrawny geek guy wishes he had a cool studly name: Steele Hawthorn or Ripley Edward Absalome (Ripped Abs, for short) or even just Cool Studly.
+I bet every scrawny adolescent geek guy wishes he had a cool studly name: Steele Hawthorn or Ripley Edward Absalome (Ripped Abs, for short) or even just Cool Studly McStudlycool.

 I was not an Ernie fan as a kid.
 I was vaguely aware of the sitcom and the character (played by Barry Livingston, which was itself a cooler name than mine).

 That all changed when I was 15.
 I was a 9th-grader at Hayden High School, which was extremely Catholic.
 Dead serious Catholic.
 To quote Jim Gaffigan, it was a Shiite Catholic high school.

 And like most geeks in Shiite Catholic school, I spent most of my time being stuffed into my locker, punctuated with the occasional wedgie or WTSNA.5